![]() ![]() Choose another writer in this calendar:

 was currently working on, the answer was: "I am building a city –

 documents and materials of his town.
-Emunah Yaron compiled the book, a
+His daughter Emunah Yaron compiled the book, a

 collection of texts that alternated between ethnography and story,